Short-Term Restorative Care Programme

 Wellness, reablement and restorative approaches are emerging as powerful ways to help older people improve their function, independence and quality of life.
 The Short-Term Restorative Care (STRC) Programme aims to reverse and/or slow ‘functional decline’ in older people and improve their wellbeing.

-In the 2015 Budget, the Australian Government announced the expansion of flexible aged care initiatives.
-A new form of flexible care, the STRC Programme, has been established to increase the care options available to older people, through a time-limited, goal-oriented, multi-disciplinary and coordinated package of services.
-Each care package is designed with and agreed to by the care recipient, and may be delivered in a home setting, a residential setting, or a combination of both.
+In the 2015-16 Budget, the Australian Government announced the expansion of flexible aged care initiatives.
+A new form of flexible care, the STRC Programme, was established to increase the care options available to older people, through a time-limited, goal-oriented, multi-disciplinary and coordinated package of services.
+Each care package is designed with and agreed to by the client, and may be delivered in a home setting, a residential setting, or a combination of both.

 The new care type builds on the success of the existing Transition Care Programme, which assists older people to return home after a hospital stay.
-However unlike transition care STRC is available to people that have not had a hospital stay.
+Unlike transition care, STRC is, however, available to people that have not had a hospital stay.

-The STRC Programme Manual 2016 (the manual) is a resource for approved providers of STRC to assist their understanding of the policy context and operational requirements for delivery of STRC to clients in the home or a residential care setting.
+The STRC Programme Manual (the manual) is a resource for approved providers of STRC to assist their understanding of the policy context and operational requirements for delivery of STRC to clients in a home or residential care setting.
 The manual also outlines the responsibilities of approved providers under the Aged Care Act 1997, and its subordinate legislation which govern the operation of the programme.